scivision/fortran-filesystem/API.md

 ---

-Make regular file executable (or not) for owner:
+Make regular file executable (or not) for owner.

+Windows: chmod_exe does NOT work (MinGW, oneAPI, MSVC).

 ```fortran
 !! subroutine